-Firstly, do not expect a hotel atmosphere.
+Firstly, do not expect a apartment hotel atmosphere.
 All units are located at our townhouse.
 All equipped with private baths and kitchenettes.
-Our units are arguably larger than the average hotel room.
 It is your fully furnished home away from home!

 Either Jonathan or Clement (the owners) check you in, make you feel as comfortable as possible, answer your questions.
 Be it pertaining to places you want to go, areas you want to see etc. Guest can reach Jonathan & Clement very easily if they need information.

 We try to make things as personal as possible.
 We basically try to offer something unique that you will never find in Manhattan.
 Thus enhancing your stay in New York.
 At any one time you will find an array of guests staying at our building.
 One floor will have French, another Dutch, another British another Italian.
 So diversity, truly makes the atmosphere of our building.

 Where are the Super Markets?

 1. Small mini mart located one building south of 1598 Lexington Ave.

 2. Major Super markets located on 103 & Lexington Ave.
 (Ideal Supermarket) or 96 & Lexington Ave (Associated supermarket)